Science and technology in Cape Verde: Governance

 Cape Verde remains a model for political rights and civil liberties in Africa, according to a 2014 country study by the African Development Bank.
-In 2014, it ranked second (after Mauritius) on the Ibrahim Index of African Governance, which assesses 52 countries.
-On the Human Development Index, it is ranked 123rd.
-Life expectancy was 75 years in 2013, on par with the other two African leaders for this indicator, Mauritius and Seychelles.
+In 2021, it ranked 4th on the Ibrahim Index of African Governance, which assesses 54 countries.
+On the Human Development Index, it is ranked 128th.
+Life expectancy was 76.9 years in 2023, the second-highest in Africa after Algeria.

 Economic performance

 The economy of Cape Verde is oriented towards services (75% of GDP in 2012), with agriculture contributing a further 8% and industry 17% of GDP.
 In 2012, the country's main export products were mackerel (16.5%), skipjack or stripebellied bonito (15.4%), and yellowfin tunas (14.2%).
 GDP per capita rose from $5,338 to $6,416 (in purchasing power parity) between 2007 and 2013.
 Between 2002 and 2008, Cape Verde experienced strong annual growth of over 4% which even peaked at 15% in 2007, according to the World Bank.
 After a brief recession in 2009, the economy bounced back to 4% growth in 2011, 0.8% in 2013, and 1.5% in 2015.

-Thanks to its sustained economic performance, this isolated and fragmented territory with a dry Sahelian climate and scarce natural resources acceded to the World Bank’s middle-income category in 2011.
+Thanks to its sustained economic performance, this isolated and fragmented territory with a dry Sahelian climate and scarce natural resources acceded to the World Bank's middle-income category in 2011.
 Only four other West African countries have obtained the same status: Côte d'Ivoire, Ghana, Nigeria and Senegal.
-In order to maintain the momentum, the government has devised its third Growth and Poverty Strategy Paper covering the period 2012–2016.
+In order to maintain the momentum, the government has devised its third Growth and Poverty Strategy P,aper covering the period 2012–2016.
 Expanding the coverage of health service delivery and human capital development have been designated priority areas to ensure inclusive growth, with an emphasis on technical and vocational training.